piyush-daga/clarity/README.md

 - Accessibility: Icon buttons have labels; calendar events include descriptive aria‑labels.

 ## AI Setup (optional)
 - Models: Choose Gemini models in Settings.
-Default is "Gemini 2.5 Flash (free)".
+Default is `Gemini 2.5 Flash (free)`.
 - API key: In Settings → AI, paste your Gemini API key (from https://aistudio.google.com/app/apikey).
 The key is stored locally in your browser, masked, and not shown again.
-- Usage: This only sets up configuration.
-We’ll wire AI features into the app in follow‑up steps.
+- Test: Use the "Test" button in Settings to verify connectivity.

+### AI Subtasks in Task Details
+- Open any task.
+Click the lightning icon next to the "+" in the Subtasks header to auto‑generate subtasks from the title and description.
+- The generator infers sensible steps even from brief descriptions and avoids adding duplicates.
+- Requires a Gemini API key in Settings → AI.

 ## Screenshots